Father of Parkland Shooting Victim Escorted From State of the Union After Protest

-The father of Parkland shooting victim Jamie Guttenberg was escorted out of the State of the Union address on Tuesday night after an outburst during a portion of President Donald Trump’s speech defending the Second Amendment.
+The father of Parkland shooting victim Jaime Guttenberg was escorted out of the State of the Union address on Tuesday night after an outburst during a portion of President Donald Trump’s speech defending the Second Amendment.

 Fred Guttenberg, whose 14-year-old daughter was among 17 people killed in the shooting at Marjory Stoneman Douglas High School in February 2018, was removed after protesting Trump’s mention of gun rights.
 Guttenberg has become an activist for gun reform in the years since losing his daughter.